-- It uses stock photos (you’re not fooling anyone)
+- It uses stock photos (you’re not fooling anyone).

-- It uses cliche job titles like “ninjas” and “rockstars”
+- It uses cliche job titles like “ninjas” and “rockstars.”

-- There’s no why—why a great candidate should work for you
+- There’s no why—why a great candidate should work for you.

 Here are the top career page examples:

-Why we love it: Crunchyroll's careers page has a unique animation that shows that they are seeking talent in all departments.
+Why we love it: Crunchyroll's career page has a unique animation that shows they are seeking talent in all departments.
 Its messaging speaks to builders looking to make an impact.
 Job descriptions define the principal roles and responsibilities of each position and the role it plays in the Crunchyroll strategy.

-Why we love it: On its careers page, Pinterest defines the 4 core values of the organization.
+Why we love it: On its career page, Pinterest defines the 4 core values of the organization.
 Quotes by current employees are segmented by role, to better speak to the motivators of each type of worker.

 Need help with your career page?
 Submit a form and start your 20 minute assessment with one of our Greenhouse Careers Page experts: https://grow.greenhouse.io/career-page-assessment-atf/p/1